 The chorus had the honor of being invited to sing the Holiday Concert and a spring concert in Carnegie Hall last year.
 Twenty of our singers were able to participate on Thanksgiving weekend with another six going in the spring.

-Page 2 of 2 - Under the direction of Peg Patterson and accompanied by Lucinda Loomis, the Penn Yan Community Chorus continues to offer concerts in the area throughout the year.
+Under the direction of Peg Patterson and accompanied by Lucinda Loomis, the Penn Yan Community Chorus continues to offer concerts in the area throughout the year.
 There is no admission charge for any concert.
 A free-will offering is collected to support the chorus' financial needs.